The Ultimate Powerhouse Team

 during the 1st week of September!

-2019-20 new & returning Team members are expected to register for Summer Classes AND
+2020-21 hopeful Team members are encouraged to register for Summer Classes AND REQUIRED TO ATTEND OUR

 Summer session at UDF and nationals rehearsal

 is required.
 At this level it is not recommended that dancers take off more than a couple of weeks in the summer time as their skills deteriorate quickly.